What is Asthma?

 Only a healthcare professional can diagnose asthma.
 To diagnose asthma, a doctor will perform a medical exam and ask a series of questions about a person's health.
 Questions may include problems with breathing and family medical history.
-They may also ask about allergies, illnesses and things that make it harder to breathe.
-During a physical exam the doctor will check the heart and lungs and may perform a lung function test.
+They may also ask about allergies, illnesses, and things that make breathing harder.
+During a physical exam, the doctor will check the heart and lungs and may perform a lung function test.

 How is Asthma Managed?

 - Maintain breathing ability and maintain normal activity levels.